shenhuiying2017/azure-docs.es-es/articles/store-sendgrid-php-how-to-send-email.md

       * Create the body of the message (a plain-text and an HTML version).
       * $text is your plain-text email
       * $html is your html version of the email
-      * If the reciever is able to view html emails then only the html
+      * If the receiver is able to view html emails then only the html
       * email will be displayed
       */
      $text = "Hi!\nHow are you?\n";
      $html = "<html>
            <head></head>